Tour Duration: 8 hrs. Approx.

 Take a short drive to Ason.
 Then, start wandering Ason and Indrachowk marketplaces to get a glimpse of traditional Nepalese life.
 Witness the bustle of the market, see how locals purchase the products, and haggle for a bargain.
 Whilst walking around, enjoy the lively and vibrant atmosphere this local market has to offer.
 Observe firsthand the local produce people from Nepal actually purchase.
 You will also take in the sights and smells of the market.
 Your friendly tour guide will explain in full detail all the products and procedures you will see.
 There are lots of photo opportunities to capture with your camera.

-Kathmandu Durbar Square also called Hanuman Dhoka Durbar and used to be the residence of the Nepali royal family and administrators.
-These ancient sites situated in the traditional heart of Kathmandu that incorporates an architecturally extraordinary complex of ancient palaces, temples, courtyards, and shrines dating from the 15th to the 18th century.
+Next, head towards Kathmandu Durbar Square, also called Hanuman Dhoka Durbar.
+This ancient site used to be the residence of the Nepali royal family and administrators.
+It incorporates an architecturally extraordinary complex of ancient palaces, temples, courtyards, and shrines dating from the 15th to the 18th century.

-Swayambhunath: You are then taken to Swayambhunath (monkey temple) which is the magnificent ancient religious architecture and center faith of Hinduism and Buddhism.
+Swayambhunath (monkey temple), is the magnificent ancient religious architecture and center of faith of Hinduism and Buddhism.
 Its lofty white dome and dazzling golden spire are visible from far and wide.
-Upon arriving at the top, you can hear the Buddhist songs “Om Mani Padme Hum” resound everywhere.
-The candles and the aromatic fragrance of incense that burns constantly create a serene vibe, and we can turn the enormous prayer wheels which encircle the stupa.
+Swayambhunath is the ideal place to observe the religious harmony in Nepal.
+In the shadows of the imposing structure and besides the integrated architecture can be found the daily surge of devotees faithfully offering their prayers to the gods.
+Upon arriving at the top, you can hear the Buddhist song “Om Mani Padme Hum” resounds everywhere.
+The candles and the aromatic fragrance of incense that burns constantly create a serene vibe and enormous prayer wheels which encircle the stupa.